 6. One or more children, no spouse surviving.
 All of your property and possessions will be divided evenly among your children.
 If a child has predeceased you, their share will pass to their lineal descendants if they have any.

-7. Neither spouse, nor children, nor parents surviving.
+7. Neither spouse, nor children, nor parents are surviving.
 The intestacy laws provide additional rules for distributing your assets to more remote relatives such as siblings, grandparents, aunts and uncles, cousins, etc. In the event that you have no other legal heirs (i.e., blood relatives), your assets will pass to the State of North Carolina (this is referred to as “escheat“).

 At first glance, these results might seem acceptable, but for many, there are a host of problems, especially if there are minor children, step-parents, or step-children involved.
 See Problems With Intestacy.

 Read Our Guide, Understanding Estate Administration to Learn More

-Request our guide, Understanding Estate Administration, to learn more about the estate administration process in North Carolina.
+Request our guide, Understanding Estate Administration, using the form below to learn more about the estate administration process in North Carolina.